vedph/pythia/docs/query.md

 From the point of view of the user all the attributes are equal, and can be freely queried for each item, either it is a document, a token, or a structure.
 Yet, internally some of these attributes are **privileged**, in the sense that they are considered _intrinsic_ properties of the objects.

-> 🔧 Privileged attributes are stored in a different way in the index, to allow for better performance and smaller query code.
+> 🔧 Privileged attributes are stored in a different way in the index, as they are directly assigned as intrinsic properties of objects.
+All the other attributes, which are extensible, are rather linked to objects and stored separately from them.

-The names of privileged attributes are reserved; so, when defining your own attributes, you should avoid using these names for them.
+The names of privileged attributes are reserved; so, when defining your own attributes, avoid using these names for them.
 The reserved names are:

 - _document_'s privileged attributes: `id`, `author`, `title`, `date_value`, `sort_key`, `source`, `profile_id`.
-- _token_'s privileged attributes: `value`, `language`, `position`, `length`.
+- _span_'s privileged attributes: `id`, `p1`, `p2`, `index`, `length`, `language`, `pos`, `lemma`,
-- _structure_'s privileged attributes: `name`, `start_position`, `end_position`.
+`value`, `text`.

 👉 Attribute **names** are case-insensitive.

-Attribute names referring to _structures_ are prefixed with `$`, which distinguishes them from token attributes (there is no possibility of confusing them with document attributes, as these are in a separate section).
+Attribute names referring to _structures_ are prefixed with `$`, which distinguishes them from token attributes in the query (there is no possibility of confusing them with document attributes, as these are in a separate section).
 For instance, a structure representing a single verse in a poetic text might have name `l` (=line), and would be represented as `$l` in the query language.

-The pairs including non-privileged attributes may omit the operator and value when just testing for the existence of the attribute.
+>The pairs including non-privileged attributes may omit the operator and value when just testing for the existence of the attribute.
 This is only syntactic sugar: `$l` is equivalent to `$name="l"`.
 Instead, `$l="1"` refers to a non-privileged attribute named `l` with value equal to `1`.

 ### Pair Value

 Attribute **values** are always included in double quotes `""`, even when they are numeric.
 The syntax of the value may vary according to the operator selected.
 For instance, if you are using a wildcard matching operator, characters `?` and `*` will represent wildcards rather than literals.

-Eventually, you can include _escapes_ inside the quotes, with the form `&HHHH;` where `HHHH` is the Unicode hex (BMP) character code to be represented.
+Optionally, you can include _escapes_ inside the quotes, with the form `&HHHH;` where `HHHH` is the Unicode hex (BMP) character code to be represented.

 ### Pair Operator